Pallar: Devendrakula Velalar Movement

+Due to the demand of the Pallar community to classify them under a more dignified generic name Devendrakula Velalar, recently they together with six other related castes have been given the name Devendrakula Velalar; however their original caste name remains valid and they are still part of the Scheduled Caste list.

 Social status

 The social status of the Pallars has remained low since the Vijayanagara Empire rule.
-Upper castes, especially Brahmins, Chettiyars, Pillai Vellalars as well as many middle castes practice untouchability against them, and they face severe social restrictions such as not walking through dominant-caste localities or the Two tumbler system especially prevalent in southern districts.
+Upper castes, especially Brahmins, Chettiyars, Vellalars as well as many middle castes practice untouchability against them, and they face severe social restrictions such as not walking through dominant-caste localities or the Two tumbler system especially prevalent in southern districts.
 In villages where they are small minorities and are highly dependent on dominant castes for livelihoods, this untouchability is highly practised.
 But since they do not practice a particular task seen as 'degrading,' the source of this low ritual status is highly unclear.
 Consequently, they have also been seen as having the highest status among Dalit communities, especially compared to the other major Dalit communities: Paraiyars and Arunthathiyars.
 In many cases, the Pallars practice untouchability against other Dalit castes to maintain this status.
 However, being a majority in a village Pallars remained not only prosperous but they also gained political power.
 This disparity let many discussions among scholarly fields, concluding that the Pallars form two groups of one being untouchables and the other one regarded as high.

 In some points, Pallars deem themselves superior to communities such as the Valaiyars, who have fewer dietary restrictions than the Pallar.
 However, their history of adimai toli meant they were considered 'lower' than the Valaiyars, who are classified under Backward Classes.
 They have also been forced to live outside the village boundary, also a marker of untouchability.

 The Pallars have become the most socially mobile Dalit community due to a significant minority in non-traditional occupations.
 This has meant that in villages where Pallars form a significant population, they have higher rates of land ownership, corresponding to educational and economic advancement.
 This lessened dependence on dominant castes has allowed the Pallars to become highly assertive about their rights and dignity in society, as the Pallars have often rejected their low social status.
 The Pallars also claim descent from Kshatriyas, making them more inclined to a more 'martial' tradition.
 However, this increased assertiveness has also provoked resentment from the poor among dominant communities, especially the Thevars, who see the Pallars' rise as against the 'natural order.'
 For this reason, violence between the two communities is not uncommon.

+Temple festivals

+The Devendrakula Velalar community traditionally celebrate and initiate the temple car festivals at various major historic temples, such as the Perur Pateeswarar Temple and Koniamman Temple at Coimbatore, Srivilliputhur Andal temple.
+Nellaiappar Temple at Tirunelveli. the Vandiyur Mariamman Teppakulam, Makara Nedunkuzhaikathar Temple at Thenthiruperai. and the dedcorated flower palanquin at Kamakshi Amman Temple at Kanchipuram.

+Demographics

+As per 2011 Indian Census, the community constitutes 4% of the population of Tamil Nadu.